Buyer Frequently Asked Questions (FAQs)

 Yes, each auctioned property is generally sold independent of the others in the auction.
 As long as the bidder has, or is able to acquire, the funds to pay for the properties you purchase, a bidder can buy multiple properties.
 However, you will need separate earnest money deposits that are required for each purchase.

 What is the earnest money deposit?

 The earnest money deposit is the amount of money you are required to pay on the day you are declared the winning bidder of an online auction.
 This amount can be found on the individual property’s page.

 Until the seller's Reserve Price is met, the One Day Auctions team may enter a bid on behalf of the seller.
 Counter bidding gives buyers and sellers more flexibility to find a mutually agreeable price, since the property will not sell if the reserve price is not met.
 Counter bids do not occur after the seller’s Reserve Price is reached.

 The reserve price isn't published because it can be be changed by the seller in order to sell the property at a price that works for everyone.
 Each bidder is encouraged to bid whatever they feel is their highest and best price for the property regardless of a reserve price set by the seller.

 Is there additional information on these properties?

-One Day REO distributes property due diligence and information on our website and via e-mail.
+One Day Auctions distributes property due diligence and information on our website and via e-mail.
 Please make sure that you are on our e-mail subscriber list, and that you check the website for updates to the additional information that we have on the property.

 When it is time to bid you will be prepared.
 Good luck in your bidding.